BlackXero/hayden-garage-server/README.md

 - `cd hayden-garage-server`
 - `composer install`
 - Once the composer dependencies are done, Please update `.env` file variables
+- Then to generate the project key run `php artisan key:generate`
 - For migration run `php artisan migrate` this will create all the required tables.
 - For DB seeding run the cmd `php artisan db:seed` this will insert the initial data for us like admin login details and vehicle make and model
 - `php artisan server` to run the project